bbellanger/birds_network/README.md

 ## Scripts
 A) Output a sum_up of selected birds and a mastersheet of the colony.
-1) Change the content of the input lis in "./input/list_input.csv".
+1) Change the content of the input list in "./input/list_input.csv".

 2) Run the following:
 ```bash